 Another change I made was that I moved a portable meditation floor chair that I bought from Himalayan Crafts originally for my dad into my creative space.
 Before I was used to sitting for 1 hour+ most mornings doing chanting meditation and reading Gurbani.
 I experimented a lot with my personal Sadhana doing 5 mins stretches and 22 mins meditation most days.
 I went with how my body felt and one thing was for sure – this baby wanted my body to MOVE!

 Watching movies became another activity I did often, they usually included a strong female lead such as The Boss, I feel pretty or relaxing romances such as Dear John.

-After 8 weeks I started to feel a bit more my happy self and even more so as the 12 month mark was approaching, it meant I could finally go back to my creative desk and start again.
-I had a radical incite in organising my to do list for better work life balance.
+After 8 weeks I started to feel a bit more my happy self and even more so as the 12-month mark was approaching, it meant I could finally go back to my creative desk and start again.
+I had a radical incite in organizing my to do list for better work-life balance.

 I haven’t really shared how nervous I have been throughout at the new responsibility that my body is to hold and deliver life after 9 months!
 Having people around me reminding me I will get bigger, talking about their experiences and being happy for us has been a huge help.

 It’s true how wonderful seeing your baby and hearing their heartbeat is on screen, that really sets the wheels in motion.

 The video below shares some of the experiences and resources above and also includes some extra tips on the best 1st-trimester buys.